mmailaender/convex-auth-svelte/src/lib/sveltekit/README.md

 ## Setup

-This guide assumes you already have a [working Convex app](https://docs.convex.dev/quickstart/svelte).
+This guide assumes you already have a [working SvelteKit (not Svelte) Convex app](https://docs.convex.dev/quickstart/svelte).

 ### 1. Install Dependencies